Mariah Carey’s ‘I Don’t’ Lyrics Are Sweet Revenge On James Packer

 — Sam (@sambsb04) February 3, 2017

 It’s no accident that January is the one year anniversary of the media storm that was Carey and Packer’s engagement announcement.
-At the time of the engagement, a Carey insider said that the “I Don’t” singer and Packer had “a connection that is unparalleled,” and called the romance “a very beautiful experience for them both.”
+At the time of the engagement, a Carey insider said that the “I Don’t” singer and Packer had “a connection that is unparalleled” and called the romance “a very beautiful experience for them both.”

 The whirlwind love affair between Mariah and James hurtled from the deliriously happy engagement, a huge, 35-carat, emerald-cut diamond engagement ring, and plans for a luxurious tropical wedding to a sudden breakup.